 A major flaw of much of the attrition research considering post-treatment reasons for attrition is the failure to address the validity of items when measures are used to assess reasons for attrition [8, 15, 16, 20-25].
-Establishing content validity is an important part of the scale development process [26].
+Establishing content validity, which is achieved when experts confirm that all aspects of the construct being measured are covered, is an important part of the scale development process [26].
 Using expert opinion and theoretical and empirical literature to inform and review items helps to establish content validity [26, 27].

 Only a few studies have reported information regarding the generation of the item pool in the attrition measures used [10, 12, 14], meaning that in the majority of the research it is unclear whether the items used adequately reflected the contributing factors leading to treatment discontinuation [10, 12, 14].

-Focusing on individuals lost to attrition and failing to ask treatment completers about their barriers to participation is also a limitation of past research [10, 28].
-If this research methodology is used then it is not known whether treatment completers experience similar barriers to drop-outs, yet are able to overcome them, or if drop-outs experience different/more barriers to attendance [10].
-There is a need for research to explore this further, in order to clarify similarities/differences in the barriers to participation experienced by both drop-outs and completers.
+Focusing on individuals lost to attrition and failing to ask treatment completers about their barriers to participation are also limitations of past research [10, 28].
+If this research methodology is used, then it is not known whether treatment completers experience similar barriers to dropouts, yet are able to overcome them, or if dropouts experience different/more barriers to attendance [10].
+There is a need for research to explore this further, in order to clarify similarities/differences in the barriers to participation experienced by both dropouts and completers.

-The development of a standardised measure of barriers to aftercare attendance is needed to stimulate future research, improve the consistency of attrition research and to identify opportunities for reducing attrition.
+The development of a standardised measure of barriers to aftercare attendance is needed to stimulate future research, improve the consistency of attrition research and identify opportunities for reducing attrition.
 The Gastric Banding Aftercare Attendance Questionnaire (GBAAQ) is a new measure directly assessing reported barriers to aftercare attendance in LAGB patients.
 The measure was developed based on best-practice scale development guidelines [26, 27, 29, 30].
-The current study reports on the development of the scale, its factor structure, and psychometric properties, in a sample of LAGB patients.
+The current study reports on the development of the scale, its factor structure and psychometric properties, in a sample of LAGB patients.

-Method and Results
+Method